eladtpro/azure-aks-scaler/README.md

 > The deployment workflow to [Azure Kubernetes Service (AKS)](https://learn.microsoft.com/en-us/azure/aks/intro-kubernetes) uses GitHub Actions based on [main.yml](https://github.com/eladtpro/azure-aks-scaler/blob/main/.github/workflows/main.yml) file to deploy to an Azure AKS cluster.
 >
 > This GitHub Action is triggered on pushes to the main branch.
-It checks out the code, logs in to Azure using the ***AZURE_CREDENTIALS*** secret (will be explained in detail below), and then deploys the main.yaml file to the AKS cluster using kubectl apply.
+It checks out the code, logs in to Azure using the ***AZURE_CREDENTIALS*** and to the Azure Kubernetes Service (AKS) using the ***KUBECONFIG*** secrets (will be explained in detail below), and then deploys the main.yaml file to the AKS cluster using kubectl apply.
 >
 > To use this GitHub Action, you'll need to create the *AZURE_CREDENTIALS* secret in your repository.
 The *AZURE_CREDENTIALS* secret should contain your Azure service principal credentials in JSON format.